umbraco/UmbracoDocs/Umbraco-Heartcore/Tutorials/Creating-A-Custom-Grid-Editor/index.md

 If the library is missing any functionality raise an issue on the [Heartcore issue tracker](https://github.com/umbraco/Umbraco.Heartcore.Issues/issues).

 Try to avoid relying on backoffice CSS-classes.
-Instead we recommend creatinh isolated elements using [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
+Instead we recommend creating isolated elements using [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).